Seiya Suzuki Preview, Player Props: Cubs vs. Reds

 Seiya Suzuki At The Plate

-- Looking at the 111 games he has played this year, he's hit a home run in 13 of them (11.7%), and in 3% of his trips to the plate.
+- In 11.6% of his games this year, he has hit a long ball, and 3% of his trips to the plate.

-- Suzuki has driven in a run in 36 games this year (32.4%), including 10 games with more than one RBI (9.0%).
-He has also driven home three or more of his team's runs in three contests.
+- Suzuki has picked up an RBI in 32.1% of his games this year, with two or more RBI in 8.9% of his games.
+He has also produced three or more runs in three contests.

-- He has scored in 49 of 111 games this season, and more than once 8 times.
+- In 43.8% of his games this year, he has scored at least once.
+And he's had eight games with multiple runs (7.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.